This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 General enlightenment

-1. Top eleven sci-fi movies
+1. Top eleven great sayings

-2. Top eleven zombie/mutant/virus/witch movies
+2. Top eleven (very reasonable) pet hates

 3. Top eleven words